-City has nearly 33,000 homeless public school students: Report
+At NYC public schools, number of homeless students rising, report says - amNewYork

 At the vast majority of the 1,475 public schools, 10 percent or less of the students have lived in shelters in the past five years.
 At 45 schools, 10 percent or more of the students were homeless for the past five years, and at 179 schools, 10 percent of more of the students have lived in shelters for at least one of the past five years.

-The city allotted $10.3 million last year to help schools support homeless students.
+The city allotted $10.3 million last year and again this year to help schools support homeless students.

-The Department of Education did not immediately respond to a request for comment.
+With that funding, the Department of Education is hiring social workers for every elementary school with more than 25 students living in shelters and implementing other initiatives.

+“Students in shelter are among our most vulnerable populations,” DOE spokeswoman Toya Holness said.
+“With the renewed funding of $10.3 million, we are hiring more social workers through the Bridging the Gap initiative, expanding Afterschool Reading Club, providing admissions supports to improve participation rates, and offering more school-based health services.”